gehoumi/terraform-azurerm-marketplace-linux-vm/README.md

 ## Accepting Marketplace legal terms

 When deploying an image from the Marketplace, this module will create a resource `azurerm_marketplace_agreement` to accept the End User License Agreement (EULA) for the Virtual Appliance image that is being deployed.
 Once the EULA is accepted one time in an Azure subscription, you should be able to deploy the same appliance again without needing to accept the terms again.

-But If you already accepted the same legal terms from Azure Portal or from another deployment, you can disable the resource re-creation, by setting :
+To disable the resource re-creation, set the following option:

 ```bash
 accept_marketplace_agreement = false
 ```

-Alternatively, you can revoke the acceptance later when you are done with the vm.
-Use `az vm image terms cancel` command.
+If you want to revoke the acceptance with Azure CLI, you can use the `az vm image terms cancel` command.
 Example:

 ```bash